 So how do you find someone to mentor you, and how do you ask someone to mentor you if you've decided you've got someone in mind?
-Here goes:
+In other words, how do entrepreneurs find mentors?

 Get familiar with the ‘cultural norms’ of mentorship and sponsorship relationships and identify where you may have the best luck making inroads.

-2. Identify senior leaders whom you know have acted as mentors and sponsors for others in the past.
+Identify leaders who you know have acted as mentors and sponsors for others in the past.
 Identify 3-4 people in your organization, or industry who are 2-3 steps ahead of where you are.
 They should be sitting in a place where you want to go and be someone you admire.

 A good mentor wants to be associated with a mentee who has a solid work ethic and reputation.
 Finding a willing mentor will be a lot easier if you are someone others want to associate with.